NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ***

 #### 2.5 Use `MarsFiles` to time-shift the diurn file, then pressure-interpolate the file.
-The variables in `00490.atmos_diurn.nc` are organized by time-of-day, but you can time-shift the field to uniform local time using `MarsFiles`.
+The variables in `00490.atmos_diurn.nc` are organized by time-of-day in universal time at the prime martian meridian, but you can time-shift the fields to uniform local time using `MarsFiles`.
 You might use this function to allow plotting global variables at 3 AM and 3 PM, for example.

 ```bash
 (amesGCM3)>$ MarsFiles.py 00490.atmos_diurn.nc -t